lfost42/grafana-notes/k8s/cka/dumbitguy.md

 `sudo cat /etc/hosts`

 Step 3: If we run the check commands now we see v1.2 is still working, this is because we need to restart the deployment to use the new CM config
-`k rollout restart -n nginx-static deployment nginx-static`
+`k -n nginx-static rollout restart deploy nginx-static`

 Test the commands again and the v1.2 should no longer work
 `curl -vk --tls-max 1.2 https://ckaquestion.k8s.local # should fail`